 Although women occasionally experience some undesirable effects from using prenatal vitamins, the benefits outweigh the side effects.

 Prenatal supplements containing multiple vitamins and minerals have more benefits than traditional iron-folic acid supplements.
 Therefore, pregnant women should consider choosing multi-nutrient supplements.
-However, be wary of the risks associated with taking multi-nutrient supplements.
+However, be wary of the risks associated with taking multi-nutrient supplements and get advice from your doctor about which kind of supplement is right for you.

 National Center for Biotechnology Information, U.S. National Library of Medicine; https://www.ncbi.nlm.nih.gov/